Ashy darter: Life history

-E. cinereum generally spawns from late January to April, with peak breeding periods occurring in April.
+A. cinereum generally spawns from late January to April, with peak breeding periods occurring in April.
 Ova produced annually by females are estimated to range from 50–250.
 Sexual maturity in individuals upon reaching lengths of 50 mm or more, occurs in the first full spawning season for this species.
 Females are reported to deposit eggs on water willow stems and on the edges of boulders.
 Mature adults can reach sizes of up to 100 mm, and enjoy relatively long lifespans of up to four years.

 Management

-Currently, E. cinereum is listed as threatened in Tennessee, a species of special concern in Kentucky and Virginia, and endangered by the American Fisheries Society.
+Currently, A. cinereum is listed as threatened in Tennessee, a species of special concern in Kentucky and Virginia, and endangered by the American Fisheries Society.
 It is regarded as extirpated from Georgia and Alabama.
 It is also listed as a species of management concern in the Fish and Wildlife Service's Southeast Region.
 Populations currently protected by the National Park Service include those in the Big South Fork of the Cumberland River and populations in the Emory and Obed River systems.

 Notable organizations defending ashy darter populations include Conservation Fisheries of Knoxville, TN.
 Biologists from Conservation Fisheries have collected individuals for propagation in the Clinch River since 2007.
 Since very little is known about the life history and reproductive dynamics of this species, breeding efforts in captivity have had minimal success.
 Little funding is available for these efforts at present.
 Meanwhile, ideal reintroduction sites could be determined for future attempts in reestablishing propagated individuals of this imperiled species.

 Powers (2002) recommended the immediate reduction of silt loads occurring from agricultural and urban runoff, sewage waste, and other sources of pollution.
 In the Elk River, fluctuating water levels below Tims Ford Dam have been reported to disrupt lifecycles and habitats of remaining populations.
 Accordingly, minimum flow levels should be maintained in this area.
 Such impoundments wholly prevent migrations and potential repopulations from adjoining waters.

-Management practices occurring presently and in the near future will likely determine the ultimate success of E. cinereum.
+Management practices occurring presently and in the near future will likely determine the ultimate success of A. cinereum.
 As noted by numerous studies, these darters are highly jeopardized and require immediate action for hope of re-establishment.
 In regards to sampling techniques, Etnier and Starnes (1993) noted success in collecting specimens using small seine nets in large pool areas in the Little River.
-Their methods involved placing seine nets parallel to shore at roughly 1.5-m depth, then moving toward the shore in efforts to obtain individuals from underwater boulders and other forms of cover.
+Their methods involved placing seine nets parallel to shore at roughly 1.5 m depth, then moving toward the shore in efforts to obtain individuals from underwater boulders and other forms of cover.
 Powers et al. (2004) suggested most populations were at risk of extirpation from a single, catastrophic event.
 Suitably, various studies have indicated the urgent need to continue the monitoring process of remaining populations.
 Additional surveys and monitoring are suggested specifically for several Tennessee waterways, including the Emory River, Upper Duck River, Roaring River, and Obey River.